davidjabon/PRU/README.md

 # PRU
 This repository contains assembly language programs for the BeagleBone PRU sub-processors.
 The workflow is as follows:

 1. Compile the appropriate overlay and install it.
 You can also install the overlay automatically on boot.
+You may need to disable the HDMI overlay as many PRU pins overlap with HDMI pins.

 2. Compile the assembly language program using pasm.
 A .bin file will be produced.